 In addition to providing interesting and relevant updates on your company page, you should regularly monitor the comments that people make on your posts and reply whenever it is appropriate to do so.

-Building meaningful relationships means encouraging and participating in two-way conversation.
+Building meaningful relationships means encouraging and participating in a two-way conversation.

 4 – Use Showcase Pages to Highlight Your Products